isomorphicdude/isomorphicdude.github.io/_posts/2023-07-28-bms-week2_continued.markdown

 For every rational $q\in\mathbb{Q}$, replace $s=t-q$ in property 1 above and use the simple Markov property to get the desired result.

-Another sample path property is that the Brownian motion can reach anywhere in finite time.
+Another sample path property is that the Brownian motion can reach anywhere in finite time almost surely.

 <div class="transparent-box">
    <b>Sample Path Properties 2</b>